hiromasa0629/simple_webserv_tester/README.md

 # Simple Webserv Tester
+Its a hassle to send request message with CRLF ?

-A very simple and customizable webserv tester for 42 using ruby client socket.
+Here is a very simple and customizable webserv tester for 42 using ruby client socket.

 # Requirement (Used in development)
 - Ruby 2.6.3